geek-cookbook/geek-cookbook/docs/docker-swarm/authelia.md

 # Authelia in Docker Swarm

 [Authelia](https://github.com/authelia/authelia) is an open-source authentication and authorization server providing 2-factor authentication and single sign-on (SSO) for your applications via a web portal.
 Like [Traefik Forward Auth][tfa], Authelia acts as a companion of reverse proxies like Nginx, [Traefik](/docker-swarm/traefik/), or HAProxy to let them know whether queries should pass through.
 Unauthenticated users are redirected to Authelia Sign-in portal instead.
-Authelia is a popular alternative to a heavyweight such as [KeyCloak][keycloak].
+Authelia is a popular alternative to a heavyweight such as [Keycloak][keycloak].

 ![Authelia Screenshot](/images/authelia.png){ loading=lazy }